strongbox/strongbox-docs/docs/developer-guide/getting-started-with-persistence.md

 * Annotate your class with the Spring `@Service` and `@Transactional` annotations;
 * Do **not** define your service class as public and use interface instead of class for injection (with `@Autowired`); this follows the best practice principles from Joshua Bloch 'Effective Java' book called Programming to Interface;
-* _Optional_ - feel free to use `@Cacheable` whenever you need to use second level cache that's already configured in the project (do not forget to modify `ehcache.xml` file accordingly);
 * _Optional_ - define any methods you need to work with your `MyEntity` class; these methods mostly should be based on common API form `javax.persistence.EntityManager`, or custom queries (see example below);